Spiral to GEO Using an Optimal Finite Maneuver

 2. Set the Maneuver type to Finite.

-4. Ensure the Attitude Update is set to Update during burn.
+7. Ensure the Attitude Update is set to Update during burn.

-Defining the Thrust Axes
+Defining the thrust axes

-• Z-axis along position vector
+• Z axis along position vector

-• X-axis toward inertial velocity vector
+• X axis toward inertial velocity vector

 This is also known as an ICR frame.
 Using this frame, you can align and constrain the position and velocity vectors along the trajectory of the satellite.

-3. Select Satellite () from the list.
+3. Select Satellite () from objects list.

-Defining the Spherical Components
+Defining the spherical components

 You have the option to define the direction of the thrust axis in either Cartesian or spherical components.
 Either way, you will be able to compute your final solution.
 Some people, however, find spherical components easier to understand.

-1. Enable the Spherical components option.
+1. Select the Spherical components option.

 2. Set the Azimuth to 42 deg.